Volkswagen Atlas Seat Attachment Failure Lawsuit

 This is not the only issue that has been raised over the safety of the VW Atlas.
 The 2018 Atlas model has been subject to numerous recalls including a manufacturing defect which may allow fuel tanks to leak.
 The second-row seats have also been subject to additional concerns including a failure to delineate restrictions for child restraint size and seat belts.

-Previous concerns of the VW Atlas and subsequent recalls have not addressed the issues named in the new VW Atlas Seat Latch Lawsuits which accuse the company of fraud, misrepresentation, and failures to address a serious safety issue.
+Previous concerns of the Volkswagen Atlas and subsequent recalls have not addressed the issues named in the new VW Atlas Seat Latch Lawsuits which accuse the company of fraud, misrepresentation, and failures to address a serious safety issue.